Flamaros/f-lang/README.md

 # f-lang
 F programming language (just a learning project)

-This project is mostly for personal purpose, my goal is to learn ASM and a bit about how creating a compiler from scratch.
+This project is only for personal purpose, my goal is to learn ASM and a bit about how creating a compiler from scratch.